-8All liabilities except capital and liabilities due to the government and central bank.
+8 All liabilities except capital and liabilities due to the government and central bank.

-9It was initially levied only on short-term foreign exchange liabilities (up to 1 year) and since 2001 extended to include all foreign currency liabilities; in addition, in 2006 it was extended to include liabilities indexed to foreign currency as commercial banks were encouraging this type of savings due to then lower regulatory cost.
+9 It was initially levied only on short-term foreign exchange liabilities (up to 1 year) and from 2001 was extended to include all foreign currency liabilities; in addition, in 2006 it was extended to include liabilities indexed to foreign currency as commercial banks were encouraging this type of savings due to lower regulatory costs.